AlfredRico/AlfredRico.github.io/README.md

 ## Purpose

-This portfolio is designed to present analytical work in a structured, accessible format that mirrors real-world data workflows — from raw data inspection to insight generation.
+This portfolio is designed to present analytical work in a structured, accessible format that mirrors real-world data workflows, from raw data inspection to insight generation.

 ---